Chapter One: Solid Brigade

 She turned to him, "You know I worry about you, right?
 I just want you to be safe."
 A smile finally found its way to her, and with it she coaxed, "Don't forget you have an appointment with Father Benoventeg in Dovve.
 He can really counsel you, Cabil."

-The handheld in his pocket rung, and he'd answer, "Hargann."
-Firmly, "I am in Dyonegar.
+The handheld in his pocket rung, "Hargann."
+His voice deepened, "I'm in Louxven, Dyonegar.
 I'll be there."

 "W-what's wrong?"
 She asked.

 "Cappeh.
-At least six of them sited in Amervaul by Bevoin Square."
+At least nine of them sited in Amervaul by Bevoin Square."

 "Cappehs?
 Those demons haven't been anywhere near Dyonegar for years, and out… in broad daylight?"

-Massacre—an indigenous fleet of the undead.
-The blood oozing down her leg traced their path and beckoned her stagger to move with haste.
+Massacre, and a fleet of the undead.
+From beyond the street corridors, the struggle carried.
+Blood traced down her leg begging her to run with haste.
 Before her, among the trash and debris down the alleyway, the silhouette of her young daughter and a beaming light of further chaos.
-Sweat, she could feel her grip slipping away from the little girl's hand as frightened eyes looked back to her, "Come on Mom, run faster!"
-Defeat cried out from her grim, exhausted face, but she must push through for her beloved child.
+Sweat, she could feel her grip slipping away from the little girl's hand as frightened eyes looked back to her.
+"Come on Mom, run faster!"
+Defeat cried out from her grim, exhausted face, but she needed to push through for her beloved child.
 The murmur of death ricocheted against the narrowing aisle—its rancid, skeletal demonic form hunting them down mercilessly.
 She dared not glance behind her; the horror of witnessing the closing gap between them too baleful to bare.

 Its gargling grew louder and louder, the air, suffocating.

-Dread dropped Mya's numb knees against the floor.
-She watched the feast upon her own mother's flesh, watching as its split blackened tongue coiled around her eye sockets
+Dread dropped Mya's knees against the floor.
+She watched the feast upon her own mother's flesh, watching as its split blackened tongue coiled around her eye sockets.

 The juices teemed down grinning fangs as the beast gulped and moaned in satisfaction.
 Its gold serpent-like eyes rolled back in delight, a hollow grunt echoing the alleyway as if to call the pack to the dinner table.

-Releasing its long fingers around her drenched hair, it stood erect.
-With one hungry stare at the girl, a standstill, then it bolted on all fours.
-Her mother's lifeless body on the ground forced her to resume the chase.
+Releasing its long fingers from her drenched hair, it stood erect.
+A hungry lingering stare stunned the girl- a standstill before it bolted towards her on all fours.
+Plunging her teary eyes to the pooled pavement, her mother's lifeless body forced her to resume the chase.

 In this very moment, a wash of serenity quieted her mind, focusing on the light beyond the path.
 Her, mother?
 She welcomed death wholeheartedly, noticing a figure foreground.
 In one quivering breath, her feet lifted, her body swinging in a half circle, almost like a ballet—and in brave elegant grace, an aura of heat magnified around her dangling person.
 She gasped, hearing the voice to shatter her fright into fragments.

 Surrounded by the erosion of humanity, he sought refuge for her down the square.
-She held on tight, arms around his neck as she hitched a ride to Bevoin Public Library.
-Cabil found himself rescued, his comrade skillfully defending all angles as he blocked the direct blow against him.
+She held on tight, arms around his neck as she hitched a ride on his back to Bevoin Public Library.
+Then all too suddenly, Cabil stopped, a comrade defending the angle of his retreat as the weapon wielding hunter blocked a direct blow against him.

-Clank— the sharp noise of a grazing metal blade against claw echoed in his ears as his knee dropped to the concrete step.
+Clank— the sharp noise of a grazing metal blade against claw echoed in Cabil's ears as his knee dropped to the concrete step.

 "Aye, are ya' just gonna' stand there or bring her in?"
-The armored fur-crowned hunter questioned his comrade with a sneer.
-A quick death sentence— a bilateral cleave with his elbow blades showered the steps in blood.
-"Can't have one of Aegelleon's finest slaughtered."
-He jested.
+The armored fur-crowned brunette questioned his comrade with a sneer.
+It was a quick death sentence— a bilateral cleave with his elbow blades showered the steps in blood.
+"Can't have one of Aegelleon's finest slaughtered," he jested.

-Cabil shook his head, "Flattering, Brenius."
-He escorted the girl to the front door, and upon sliding a key card to the reader, a confirming beep allowed them both passage to the foyer.
-Before he could step into the vicinity, a candid elder citizen guarded the agar of the door.
+"Flattering, Brenius."
+Cabil escorted the girl to the front door, and upon sliding a key card to the reader, a confirming beep allowed them both passage to the foyer.
+But before he could step into the vicinity, a candid elder citizen guarded the ajar of the door.
 "Your name, young sir?"
 He interrogated with a raspy undertone.

 Cabil sharpened his gaze at him furrow browed, surveying his fragile contour and burlesque attire.
 "Cabil Hargann, of the Aegelleon forces."
-He gently aided in her dismount, erecting himself over the short balding man.
+He gently aided her dismount, erecting himself over the short, balding man.